UnitagEngineering/API-v2/README.md

 ### Generating an API Key

+You can generate an API key from https://console.sandbox.unitag.io/settings section API.
-The Sandbox environment is currently running as a closed beta platform.
-Please contact our Support Team (support@email.unitag.io) in order to gain access to it and receive your credentials.
+In case of issue, please contact our Support Team (via the support button in your dashboard) in order to gain access to it and receive your credentials.

 You can then call Unitag API endpoints by adding your API key as a header to the request such as: